Dealing With Idiots At Work

 and when productivity increases whining and bad attitudes decrease.

-Have a question for Gregg?
-Ask or leave a comment below!
+Have a question for Gregg or want to leave a comment?
+Click here.